 You've got questions; we've got answers.

 We value the trust you put in us as custodians of your data, and we take steps to ensure that all our apps and data are secure.
 It’s vital for us that we have enterprise-grade security.
-This is why we’ve partnered with Practice Protect, the world’s #1 data security platform for accounting firms, and V2 Cloud (a cloud desktop solution) to create a save and secure cloud-based ecosystem.
+We’ve partnered with Practice Protect, the world’s #1 data security platform for accounting firms, and V2 Cloud (a cloud desktop solution) to create a safe and secure cloud-based ecosystem.

-If the bill is uploaded by the restaurant to Marginedge, xtraCHEF, or Craftable then we assume it has been approved by the restaurant for payment.
-If a bill appears in a vendor statement, and was not uploaded to Marginedge, xtraCHEF, or Craftable, then we will send you a client task asking for approval to record and pay the bill.
+If the bill is uploaded by the restaurant to Marginedge, xtraCHEF, or Restaurant365 then we assume the restaurant has approved it for payment.
+If a bill appears in a vendor statement and was not uploaded to Marginedge, xtraCHEF, or Restaurant365, we will send you a client task asking for approval to record and pay the bill.

 - It makes your financial statements meaningless for analysis